On this page

 - You describe how you reduce the risk of transgressive behaviour on the part of both adults and children.

 - In the case of childcare centres, you describe the four-eyes principle.

 - The policy contains a plan of approach describing how to limit risks and what action to take as soon as an unhealthy or unsafe situation occurs.

-The Minister of Transport Cora van Nieuwenhuizen has imposed a temporary ban on stints (electric carts popularly used by childcare organisations to transport children).
-The ban has been imposed with immediate effect after preliminary results of an investigtion reported possible failings in the braking system.
+The ban on stints is to continue following a report by the TNO research centre.
+According to the report, the stint failed on all six safety aspects investigated.
+Recommendations for safety requirements for such vehicles are expected to be published in February 2019.
+Before a modified version of the stint can be allowed on public roads again, it will have to be retested.
+The ministry should be notified of any similar motorised passenger carriers (classified in Dutch as bijzondere bromfiets) before they come onto the market.
+In October, the Minister of Transport Cora van Nieuwenhuizen imposed a temporary ban on stints (electric carts popularly used by childcare organisations to transport children).
+The ban was imposed with immediate effect after preliminary results of an investigtion reported possible failings in the braking system.
 The investigation into the safety of stints was launched following a tragic accident.